Cooling-Requirements-for-Data-Center

 Determining the Heat Output of a Complete System

-The heat output of UPS and power distribution systems consists of a fixed loss and a loss that is proportional to operating power.
+The heat output of UPS and power distribution systems consists of a fixed loss and a loss proportional to operating power.
 These losses are relatively consistent across all brands and models of this type of equipment.
 You can also use standard values for the heat output of lighting and values.
-These values are estimates, but they’re consistent enough that they won’t cause significant error in your cooling requirement calculations.
+These values are estimates, but they’re consistent enough that they won’t cause significant errors in your cooling requirement calculations.

 The other pieces of data you’ll need to calculate the cooling load are the floor area of the center in square feet and the rated electrical system power.

-You can conduct an in-depth thermal analysis to determine the exact thermal output of every component in your data center, but a quick estimate using the standards listed above is all you need to calculate your data center or server room temperature requirements.
+You can conduct an in-depth thermal analysis to determine the exact thermal output of every component in your data center.
+Still, a quick estimate using the standards listed above is all you need to calculate your data center or server room temperature requirements.
 The result using the estimate will fall within the typical margin of error of a more detailed analysis.
 Also, the fact that anyone can conduct the calculation using the estimates without special training is an advantage.

 • Add up the load power of all of your IT equipment.
 This number is equal to the heat output.